A Hot DOG Forged in FIRE: Nuclear and Starburst Spectral Decomposition of a Luminous Infrared Galaxy Simulation with a Resolved Dust Torus: Results Discussion

 The deep silicate 9.7$\mu$m absorption features are predominantly produced in regions dominated by AGN emission, whereas the PAH features are found in regions powered by starburst.
 The majority of the silicate 9.7$\mu$m absorption feature is produced near to the dust torus, but sufficiently far to be in the surrounding ISM (outside of the black hole radius of influence) around $r\sim 100$ pc.
 We investigate the source of this in section \ref{sec:hotdog_shape}.
-Interestingly, there is a small amount extra emission in the combined spectrum that can be attributed to the starburst-heated PAH emission features (particularly the $7.7\mu\mathrm{m}$ feature).
-It is possible that this may produce noticeable features in similar systems with slightly less luminous SMBH.
+Interestingly, there is a small amount extra emission in the combined spectrum that can be attributed to the starburst-heated PAH emission features (particularly the $7.7\mu\mathrm{m}$ feature). {This is most noticeable in the stellar-heated dust component of the system.
+We note that some of the less prominent lines (3.3 $\mu$m, 6.2 $\mu$m) are notably missing here due to the limitations of the wavelength grid used in the simulation.} It is possible that these PAH emission may produce noticeable features in similar systems with slightly less luminous SMBH.
 Unfortunately, there currently no far-IR interferometers capable of resolving such rest-frame mid-IR dust features in Hot DOGs (particularly in high-redshift low-luminosity systems such as this one).